-Make the most of your afternoons at camp this year with our new afternoon schedule.
+Make the most of your afternoons at camp this year with our afternoon schedule.
 Following an hour siesta the afternoon program opens up to allow Scouts to experience summer fun as a troop.
 On Monday through Thursday, Camp Hinds offers 12 activities periods (three each day) for troops to experience all the areas of camp.
-Many activities are 50 minute sessions but some are longer.
-It is our hope that each troop will try to schedule at least one activity in each of our 12 program areas.
+All the activities are 50 minutes.
+It is our hope that each troop will schedule at least one activity in each of our 12 program areas.

-- Please attend activities as a group, encourage all Scouts to come and try the activity. - All troops must have an adult present at the activity. - If you opt for a troop time and want to visit a program area please ask them ahead of time. - We will try to accommodate your requests however we may have to move one of your selections to another period or have to cancel an activity due to weather or staff limitations - If you end up not going to a scheduled session please let the office or the area know! - Realize that you may be sharing an area with another troop! - Mever invite yourself into a program area that is not staffed!
+- Please attend activities as a group, encourage all Scouts to come and try the activity. - If you are a large troop, you may wish to schedule more than one activity at a time. - All troops must have an adult present at the activity. - If you opt for a troop time and want to visit a program area please ask them ahead of time. - If you end up not going to a scheduled session please let the office or the area know! - Realize that you may be sharing an area with another troop! - Mever invite yourself into a program area that is not staffed!

+To Register: Register for afternoon activities by completing the form in the back of this guide.
+Then:

+- Mail the form to camp: Camp William Hinds 146 Plains Road, Raymond, Maine 04071 - Email a copy to the camp director: dzaharis@gmail.com - Turn it in at the Scoutmaster and SPL orientation meeting at 1:00pm on Sunday

-To Register: Register for afternoon activities by completing the form in the back of this guide or at the Scoutmaster and SPL orientation meeting at 1:00pm on the Sunday you come to camp.
-Many sessions have restricted sizes or certain days of operation so preference will be given to those who register early, all others will be put into the system Sunday afternoon following check-in.
+The sooner we get the form the better.
+Many sessions have restricted sizes or certain days of operation so preference will be given to those who register early.